encord-team/encord-client-python/docs/source/tutorials/bitmasks.rst

 In case there are pre-existing bitmask annotations, previously created by Encord or any other software, they can be uploaded to Encord using the SDK.
-The following code example illustrates how to read a bitmask from file and upload it:
+The following code example illustrates how to read a bitmask from a file, and upload it:

 .. tabs::